wutka/scheml/README.md

-Given a two-parameter function from types `'a` and `'b` to type`'b`, a start value of type `'b` and a list of type `'a`, `fold` applies the function to each element of the list and the result of the previous application (using the start value is the second argument when invoking the function the first time).
+Given a two-parameter function from types `'a` and `'b` to type`'b`, a start value of type `'b` and a list of type `'a`, `fold` applies the function to each element of the list and the result of the previous application (using the start value as the second argument when invoking the function the first time).
 When all the items have been processed, it returns the last function result.

 For example, to sum the numbers from 1 to 10: `(fold + 0 (range 1 10))`